 You'll need a good couple of hours at Shwedagon Pagoda and I'd recommend visiting just before sunset as the sky changes from blue to red to purple, finally descending into darkness with the golden towers glistening in the moonlight.
 This is also a quieter, cooler and more comfortable time of day to explore the complex.

 For keen photographers, the softening light also provides a number of fantastic opportunities.
 Due to the sheer size of Shwedagon’s main stupa, it’s very difficult to capture the whole building on camera.
 But the evening light reflects beautifully around the central shrine, which you can capture in detail.

-On my last trip, my guide ushered me to an ornate tiled area from where I could gaze up at the jewelled top of the main stupa, which is studded with diamonds and rubies.
-The centrepiece of this display is a 76-carat diamond and if you move around the tiles in the evening light you'll watch it glowing different colors – scarlet, sapphire and emerald.
+On my last trip, my guide ushered me to an ornate tiled area from where I could gaze up at the jeweled top of the main stupa, which is studded with diamonds and rubies.
+The centerpiece of this display is a 76-carat diamond and if you move around the tiles in the evening light you'll watch it glowing different colors – scarlet, sapphire and emerald.

 How to get to the Shwedagon Pagoda

 A former colonial city, Yangon is situated in the south of Burma and is the gateway to the country.